microsoft/coyote/docs/ref/Microsoft.Coyote/Configuration/WithTimeoutDelay.md

 # Configuration.WithTimeoutDelay method

-Updates the value that controls the probability of triggering a timeout each time an operation gets delayed or a built-in timer gets scheduled during systematic testing.
+Updates the value that controls the probability of triggering a timeout during systematic testing.

 ```csharp
 public Configuration WithTimeoutDelay(uint delay)